-- For relief from pain - o Standard Paracetamol will be administered in liquid or tablet form for the relief of pain i.e. period pain, migraine. - Standard Ibuprofen will ONLY be administered in tablet form to pupils age 12 and over for period pain, migraine and muscle/skeletal disorders involving inflammation i.e. joint sprains. - o Ibuprofen will NOT be administered to any pupil diagnosed with asthma. - For mild allergic reaction Standard Piriton (see Anaphylaxis) - For travel sickness medication will be administered if required before educational visits and must be age appropriate and supplied by the parent/guardian in its original packaging with the PIL if available.
+• For relief from pain

+- Standard Paracetamol will be administered in liquid or tablet form for the relief of pain i.e. period pain, migraine. - For mild allergic reaction anti-histamine (see Anaphylaxis) - For travel sickness medication will be administered if required before educational visits and must be age appropriate and supplied by the parent/guardian in its original packaging with the PIL if available.